I Thought I was Done with Coaching

 After all, I’d devoted 30-plus years to coaching in one form or another, 22 years coaching people on clarifying their life purpose as one of the co-founders of Life On Purpose Institute.
 I thought I just wanted to devote all my time to writing.
 However, after a few years, I discovered I missed the interaction with people that coaching provided.
 I realized it didn’t make sense to retire from something I enjoyed so much.
 I missed connecting with people in such an in-depth way.

 I also realized during this time that not only do I need that interaction with others, but I’m also wired up to make a difference with people and that was missing when I was only writing.
 I need a more direct experience of contributing to people.

 So, I began to explore how I could combine my 30 years of writing with my 3 decades of coaching.
 I call it my Reese’s Cup moment.
 You may recall the old commercial with two people running into each other.
 One was eating a chocolate bar while the other one was eating peanut butter.
 Crash – Reese’s Cups were born.
 What came out of my Reeses’ Cup moment of smushing together my writing experience with my coaching expertise is Write On Purpose Coaching.

 One of my main focuses is assisting people who have spent years talking about one day/someday writing a book, and helping them to see that it is possible to start now.
-This may include working with them to clarify their true purpose in life where the finished product, the book, becomes a significant part of their life legacy.
+This may include working with them to clarify their true purpose in life where the finished product, the book, becomes a significant part of their living legacy.